KarrLab/obj_tables/docs/migration.rst

 commits that changed the schema since the commit identified by the previous *Schema changes* file.

 .. figure:: migration/figures/commit_dependencies.png
     :width: 600
+    :align: center
     :alt: Dependency graph of git commits and schema changes files that describe them

     Figure x.
 Dependency graph of Git commits and schema changes files that describe them.
     These graphs illustrate networks of Git commits.
 Each node is a commit, and each directed edge points from a parent commit to a child commit that depends on it.
     The legend shows 3 commits that contain the changes from the *existing* to *changed* versions of the schema above, colored orange, blue, and green.
     The blue commit must be downstream from the orange commit because the orange commit accesses *Model* :obj:`Test` but the blue commit renames *Model* :obj:`Test` to *Model* :obj:`ChangedTest`.
     The two commit histories in the "Correct use of *Schema changes* files" section show proper use of Schema changes files.
     The :obj:`commit_hash` in each Schema changes file is the Git hash of its parent commit.
     In the "Sequential" history the last commit containing a Schema changes file is properly downstream from all commits changing the schema.
     In the "Branches or concurrent clones" history, the final commit containing a Schema changes file is also properly downstream from the commits changing the schema.
     However, in the "Incorrect use of Schema changes file" section, the final commit containing a Schema changes file is incorrectly placed because it is not downstream from the green commit.
 Migration of a data file with this history would fail.

 .. todo: perhaps use a different icon for the second (last) commit in each commit history